What is Bleaching?

 May Cause Skin Cancer: A typical bleaching cream consists of a primary ingredient called, hydroquinone.
 According to some studies, this component can be very dangerous for the skin.
 Particularly for those, who use bleaching very often or use bleaching creams of low quality.
 It has been associated with causing skin cancer as well.

-Not For Every Hair Type: Bleaching process works fine on light and small hairs only.
+Not For Every Hair Type: The bleaching process works fine on light and small hairs only.
 It won’t work on dark or thick hair types.

 Not For Every Skin Tone: Unfortunately for medium to dark skin tones, bleached hairs might be still noticeable because of the color contrast (Light goldish hair on dark skin).
 Also, the bleach may react with dark skin tone and lighten it up for 2-3 days which may look bad.
 The uneven coloring of the skin, especially on the face, might look very unnatural and the person might find it embarrassing to step outside with such discoloration.